kedars/esp-jumpstart-book/docs/en/rst/remotecontrol.rst

 In the above example, the build system will make the file *cloud\_cfg/server.cert* be part of the firmware.
-The contents of this file are in the firmware’s address space and can be directly addressed as follows:
+The contents of this file are in the firmware’s address space and can be directly accessed as
+follows:

 .. code:: c